okgrow/guides/docs/Processes-Development-SupportRole.md

 ## Client apps

-We use Kadira to report client-side and server-side errors.
+We use [Sentry](new-app-setup-error-logging.html) to report client-side and server-side errors.
 We have a zero-error policy for apps that we manage, meaning that every error report gets dealt with as follows:

 1. Add a card to Trello immediately
    * Add it to the bottom of Planned